 Music Blogs and Websites

 There are lots of podcasts you could subscribe to.
 Many of them are on YouTube now.
-There’s The Company Man, DJ Vlad, Drink Champs, Everyday Struggle, Sway in the Morning, Ebro in the Morning, The Breakfast Club and many others, where they interview artists or just discuss about artists.
+There’s The Company Man, DJ Vlad, Drink Champs, Everyday Struggle, Sway in the Morning, Ebro in the Morning, The Breakfast Club, and many others, where they interview artists or just discuss artists.

-Lots of music could be found out from following these programs; from their interviews with artists and discussions with each other.
+Lots of music could be found by following these programs; from their interviews with artists and discussions with each other.